Understanding Ovulation and Fertility: Facts to Help You Get Pregnant

 Buy more organic foods and green products.

 Avoid certain plastics (including plastic wrap).

 Maintain a healthy body weight through diet and exercise.

 Weight Affects Fertility

-A study of women found that those whose body mass index (BMI) was above normal took twice as long to get pregnant as those with a normal BMI.
-Weight loss for those who are overweight or obese can improve fertility and pregnancy outcomes.
-According to the American Society for Reproductive Medicine, weight loss of 5%-10% can dramatically improve ovulation and pregnancy rates.
-Obesity is also a cause of infertility and low testosterone levels in men.
-Being significantly underweight can also alter hormones of the reproductive organs and be a cause of infertility.
+A study found that women whose body mass index (BMI) was above normal took twice as long to get pregnant as those with a normal BMI.
+If you're overweight or obese, losing weight can boost your fertility and chances of getting pregnant.
+According to the American Society for Reproductive Medicine, a drop in weight of 5%-10% can dramatically improve ovulation and pregnancy rates.
+Obesity can also cause infertility and low testosterone in men.
+Being significantly underweight can also lead to infertility.